Crinum species a-b are found on this wiki page.

 Photos 1-2 of a "typical" form growing in a cemetery and 3-4 of a full flowered white selection.

-Crinum buphanoides This is a young, seed-grown plant flowering for the first time.
+Crinum buphanoides Welw. ex Baker is a species of tropical Africa and South Africa.
+This is a young, seed-grown plant flowering for the first time.
 Information on this species can be found in L.S.
 Hannibal's "A Systematic Revision of the Genus Crinum".
 Photo by Rogan Roth.